freenas/freenas-docs/userguide/sharing.rst

 Note the following regarding some of the :guilabel:`Advanced Mode`
 settings:

 * Hostname lookups add some time to accessing the SMB share.
-If you only use IP addresses, uncheck the :guilabel:`Hostnames lookups` box in
+If only us IP addresses, uncheck the :guilabel:`Hostnames lookups` box in
   :menuselection:`Services --> SMB`.